-Regenerative Medicine Minnesota aims to improve the health of Minnesotans by advancing regenerative medicine research, education, industry and care delivery to patients.
-This state-wide initiative will furthermore open new economic opportunities through commercialization of technologies.
-Regenerative Medicine Minnesota leverages the strengths of Minnesota institutions to position the state at the forefront of regenerative medicine.
+Regenerative Medicine Minnesota aims to improve the health of Minnesotans by advancing regenerative medicine.
+This state-wide initiative opens new economic opportunities through commercialization of technologies and leverages the strengths of Minnesota institutions to position the state at the forefront of regenerative medicine.

-In May of 2014, the Minnesota State Legislature allocated 10 years of support, $4.5 million (the first year) and $4.35 million per year thereafter, to fund research, education, patient care, and business development initiatives that improve or increase access to regenerative medicine throughout the state.
+In May of 2014, the Minnesota State Legislature allocated $4.5 million (the first year) and $4.35 million of support per year thereafter, to fund research and biobusiness development initiatives that improve or increase access to regenerative medicine throughout the state.
 Read the bill.

-Scientific – Support Minnesota research that has the potential to translate into clinical advances in regenerative medicine.
+- Support Minnesota regenerative medicine research that has the potential to improve patient care.

 Definition of Regenerative Medicine

-Regenerative medicine assists the body’s own ability to heal.
-Cell and developmental biology, regenerative pharmacology and immunology, medicine and surgery, biotechnology, bioengineering, and other relevant fields, are brought together to develop ways to replace, restore, or regenerate damaged or malfunctioning cells, tissues, and organs to help people return to better health.
+Regenerative medicine utilizes the body’s own ability to heal.
+Restoring form and function is at the essence of a regenerative outcome.
+Cell and developmental biology, regenerative pharmacology and immunology, medicine and surgery, biotechnology, bioengineering, and other relevant fields are brought together to develop ways to replace, restore, or rejuvenate damaged or malfunctioning cells, tissues, and organs to help people return to better health.